xuetengcode/fold_parallax/README.md

 12 - Calibrate the scene in VR if needed.

-	Walk to the desired position then calibrate while you are looking at the existing ground bar or while facing the desired orientation.
-See "calibration_v14.pdf" for graphic demonstrations.
+	Walk to the desired position then calibrate while facing the desired orientation or while looking at the existing ground bar (to bring it closer).
+See "calibration_v14.pdf" for graphical demonstrations.

 	When the scene is presented: